-Moving to Japan means new rules, new paperwork—and sometimes a cash-heavy culture.
-A locally issued credit card smooths rent deposits, online shopping and even train-ticket top-ups while quietly building a domestic credit record.
-This guide walks you through the essentials, then dives deep into the cards most foreigners actually obtain.
+Moving to Japan means new rules, new paperwork — and also, a cash-heavy culture.
+Many are surprised by this, and so decide not to get a credit card at all; but a locally issued credit card can smooth rent deposits, online shopping and even train-ticket top-ups, while quietly building a domestic credit record.
+This guide will walk you through the essentials, then dive deeper into the cards most foreigners actually obtain.

 Why a Japanese Credit Card Matters